Ernek/Ernek.github.io/content/articles/run_gaussian_kamiak.md

 For more info about **input** options or general examples for each type of calculation you can check Gaussian's website directly [here](http://gaussian.com/keywords/) : `http://gaussian.com/keywords/`.

 Files related to this simple Gaussian calculation can be found [here](https://github.com/Ernek/NMR/tree/master/hf-run). (note: no output file provided)

+## Exploring different basis sets and QM methods with Gaussian

+Now, let's increase complexity and try to automate the calculation of the magnetic shielding tensor of Al nucleus in aluminate.
+Let's use the same molecular geometry we used in our previous HF calculation.
+We will explore 2 different QM methods and investigate how does the Al shielding value change with an increase in the size of the basis sets (let's use pC[X]VZ (X=D,T,Q) basis sets family).

+### Generating the Input File

+My strategy to automate this task was to create a python code with the following algorithm in mind:

+    1. Read the molecular geometry of interest from an .xyz file
+    2. Generate the input file containing said .xyz coordinates and job directives
+      + Generating a single input file for each QM/basis sets combination
+    3. Generate a Gaussian submissions script associated with each previously generated input file